-This course is an introduction to the Organizational Leadership Bachelor of Science program.
-Essential components will include: overview of program expectations; principles of adult learning; resources for success including library, campus, online resources, and mentoring relationships; personal wellness/stress and time management techniques; study and test-taking skills; and basic computer skills for working in an online environment.
+This course is an introduction to the Organizational Leadership Bachelor of Science Program.
+Essential components will include: overview of program expectations; principles of adult learning and leadership; resources for success in an online learning environment; resources for conducting online library research; and leadership topics including leadership traits and styles.
+Students will complete a variety of assignments including a research paper in APA format.